PonomarevDA/tools/README.md

 It is expected to use Ununtu 20.04 or newer.

-> This repository is work in progress.
-If you find a bug or something is not clear, please open an issue.

-The scripts are divided into the following folders:

 ## Cyphal/CAN

-A few Cyphal related scripts are collected here:
+For details of the Cyphal related scripts please check the corresponded [cyphal/README.md](cyphal/README.md) file.
+Here is a brief info of the most essential scripts:

 1. [cyphal/init.sh](cyphal/init.sh) is used for automatically:
     1. Create CAN-interface either on a real CAN-sniffer or vitual CAN interface
     2. Configure environment variables for Yakut or Yukon
     3. Compile DSDL based on public regulated data types
 2. [cyphal/specification_checker.py](cyphal/specification_checker.py) can be used as part of CI or just to check does a not correspond to the Cyphal standard or not. |

-For details please check the corresponded [cyphal/README.md](cyphal/README.md) file.

-## DroneCAN

-> Work in progress...

 ## CAN